bumblebeefr/web-book-reader/README.md

 web-book-reader
 ===============

 A little Web (Javascript) e-book reader prototype to read epub and pdf files into a browser.
-This is more a poof of concept than a real application.
+This is more a quick and dirty poof of concept than a real application.

 A short explanation of this projets (in french) can be read here : http://www.bumble-bee.fr/articles/demos/bumblebee_book_reader_1